mahmoudimus/ac/docs/README.md

 This will launch an HTTP server on <http://localhost:9000>.

+You may run into node-sass binding issues if you run this command with a version of node >= 0.12.0.
+To fix this issue, try this command from the docs/ directory:

+    npm rebuild node-sass

 ### Generating static docs

 You'll likely never need to do this locally since we'll probably be doing this during the builds, but if you do, it's simply: